-With all this, we have reached the end of the test and must make the correction for age and cultural level.
-After reviewing the MMSE, the following agreement was reached (see table 2).
+With all this we will have reached the end of the test and we will have to make the correction for age and cultural level.
+After reviewing the MMSE, the following agreement is reached (see table 2).

-Range Anxiety level
+Range Level of anxiety

 < = 24 Probable cognitive impairment

 24 No cognitive impairment

-Table 2 Total score for the interpretation of the results of the Mini-mental screening test
+Table 2 Total score for the interpretation of the results of the mini-mental screening test

-Schooling refers to the age at which they completed their studies, not to the number of years they attended school.
-Broadly speaking, the first group includes those who have not completed primary school, the second group includes those who have completed primary school and those who have a baccalaureate, and the third group includes those who have a higher baccalaureate or degree.
-Patients depression and anxiety tend to score low in this type of test due to impaired attention and concentration, without this being indicative of MCI or dementia (the response of "I don't know, I don't know" to simple orientation or calculation questions is characteristic, and which they end up doing if we insist that they pay attention and make an effort).
+Schooling refers to the age at the end of school, not to the number of years of schooling.
+Broadly speaking, the first group includes those who have not completed primary school, the second group includes those who have completed primary school and those who have a baccalaureate, and the third group includes those who have a baccalaureate or university degree.

+Patients with depression and anxiety tend to score low in this type of test due to impaired attention and concentration, without this being indicative of MCI or dementia (the response of "I don't know, I don't know" to simple orientation or calculation questions is characteristic, which they end up doing if we insist that they pay attention and make an effort).